Homelessness prevention funds 2019/20

 |Oxfordshire AHP / Oxfordshire CC commissioner||Provision of supported housing

-Additional £58,000 will be required from 2020/21 in order to maintain the City Council’s membership of the pooled budget for the Adult Homeless.
+Additional £58,000 will be required from 2020/21 in order to maintain our membership of the pooled budget for the adult homeless.

 |Housing First, Julian Housing, Homeless Oxfordshire||Funding for one full time( FTE) Support Worker and 0.5 FTE Peer Support Worker for this specialist housing project.
 Offers an alternative supported housing model aimed at getting entrenched rough sleepers permanently off the streets.||£47,850|